basking-in-the-sun2000/solar-logger/README.rst

 This code was inspired on a series of other repositories to as a guideline to create the current datalogger.
 Including portions from https://github.com/meltaxa/solariot/

-Basics
+### Basics
----

 You will need these python packages pymodbus, influxdb, pytz, and influxdb (the database itself) and grafana

 Also included the solcast folder from basking-in-the-sun2000/Radiation, hopefully FidFenix will incorporate the changes and keep it current

 For grafana you will need these plugins:
--agenty-flowcharting-panel
--blackmirror1-singlestat-math-panel
--graph
--yesoreyeram-boomtable-panel
+- agenty-flowcharting-panel
+- blackmirror1-singlestat-math-panel
+- graph
+- yesoreyeram-boomtable-panel

-Description of files
+### Description of files
----

 - write_solar populates the db with expected production values.
 These are daily average for the month in kWh.
 The values should account for your system, layout, shadowing, depreciation, etc, throughout the life of the system.
 This was used before solcast, but gives you an idea of how your production is going

 - scanner should allow to poll the inverterer for valid registers